 EQUINOX and COVID-19

-Equinox’s office in Sheffield has been closed for nearly three weeks and our employees are working from home.
-Luckily we are able to function fairly normally under these conditions (thanks to the cloud) but we are aware that libraries and bookshops are closing for business and that the supply chains for print books and journals are under pressure.
+Equinox’s office in Sheffield has been closed since early March.
+Our employees are working from home and will continue to do so until further notice.
+Luckily we are able to function fairly normally under these conditions (thanks to the cloud) but we are aware that the supply chains — and postal services are under pressure.
 We are therefore posting these notices and will keep updating as the situation evolves.

 We wish all our customers health and safety in these horrendous times.
 Please let us know if you have any further suggestions about how we might help.